varocketry/guitar-mastery-hub/public/lessons/lesson_020_advanced_power_chords_integration.md

 ---

-## ðŸ”¥ FOUNDATIONAL PRINCIPLE: "Slow is Smooth, Smooth is Fast"
+## 🔥 FOUNDATIONAL PRINCIPLE: "Slow is Smooth, Smooth is Fast"

 ### The Professional Practice Method